How to Achieve Hair and Skin Textures.

-So in the next step, using the #6 Kolinsky, I have painted the hair in with dark brown washes. and the skin with purple washes in the shadow areas only.
+In the next step, using a #6 brush, I have painted the hair in with dark brown washes and the skin with purple washes in the shadow areas only.

 Following this, I paint in transparent washes of burnt sienna and raw sienna in the areas that do not receive the brightest lights.
 Although I am reasonably careful where I place my washes, I don't worry about any extreme details.
 The drybrushing will take care of any fine details and subtle shadow transitions that I want to show.
 I will leave the lightest areas unpainted until the painting is nearly finished.

 The first area I will take to completion will be the hair.
 With the bristles spread out in a fan shape, I make short crosshatch marks in a random pattern that produce the perfect texture of the hair.
 I'm still using a #6 brush for most of the work, but occasionally use a #2 brush to make some of the finer marks.

 Some of the highlights in the hair are created by painting around the white areas, while some of them are scratched out with a hobby knife and a # 11 blade.
 Some of these scratched out areas need to have a little color put back in since the highlights are not always pure white.